Is simplicity still trend in web design?

 Simplicity also forces people to think wisely about the website from the business point of view.
 You have to clear out what are you trying to convey because the fewer elements serve their purpose.
 The content can’t consist of thousands of words.
 The message you want to deliver has to be straight without useless trifles.

 With a clear design and uncluttered layout, it’s easier to bring up your sales positions and also improves your conversion rate.
 Why?
 Easy and clean design helps to shine out your CTA buttons.
+Easy to follow tutorial with step-by-step instructions how to start a blog or how to make a website using WordPress with build in drag and drop page builder.

 Minimalism pays off in a mobile environment.
 A designer just can’t afford to use features for small mobile screens.
 It’s also easier to make a minimalist website responsive when the layout is simple.